GamehunterKaan/AutoPWN-Suite/README.md

   --metasploit-scan             Enable Metasploit scan for the target.
   -me MAX_EXPLOITS, --max-exploits MAX_EXPLOITS
                                 Maximum number of exploits to display per service.
 Set to 0 to display all.
-(Default: 10) -e, --exploit                 Exploit the target after vulnerabilities have been checked and downloaded.
-  -w, --web             Enable web search for the target.
+(Default: 10) -w, --web             Enable web search for the target.
   -shodan API, --shodan-api API Specify Shodan API key for additional scanning capabilities.
 (Default: None) --metasploit-scan     Enable Metasploit scan for the target.